mboljen/ffmpeg-tools/concat/README.md

 The default `PREFIX` is set to `/usr/local`.
 In order to successfully complete the installation, you need to have write permissions for the installation location.

+## Description

+FFmpeg has three concatenation methods:

+1. **concat filter**

+   Use this method if your inputs do not have the same parameters (width, height, etc.) or are not the same formats/codecs, or if you want to perform any filtering.
+Note that this method performs a re-encode of all inputs.

+2. **concat demuxer**

+   Use this method when you want to avoid re-encode and your format does not support file-level concatenation (most files used by general users do not support file-level concatenation).

+3. **concat protocol**

+   Use this method with formats that support file-level concatenation (MPEG-1, MPEG-2 PS, DV).
+Do _not_ use with MP4.
+This method does not work for many formats, including MP4, due to the nature of these formats and the simplistic physical concatenation performed by this method.
+It is equivalent of just raw joining the files.

 ## Usage

 ### Synopsis